leonardoy99/Thesis_Moneyball/README.md

 Information regarding player salaries has been scraped from ([Capology](https://www.capology.com/)).

+# Methodology

+The main assumption of VAEP is that all actions in football are performed to increase the probabilities of scoring a goal or decrease the chance of conceding one.
+Therefore it values an action by estimating the change in these probabilities.
+These estimates are computed after each action, thus assigning an individual contribution to each player.
+In this regard, actions are represented through Atomic-SPADL (Soccer Player Action Description Language), which describes each of them as a set of features.
+Then probabilities are estimated by a classification model trained on past matches.
+Several models were trained, but Catboost was preferred due to  his faster training time and ability to deal with categorical features.

 # Experimental Choiches
 To proceed with the main idea of the thesis, the first step involved checking whether there was a significant difference in the salaries between forwards and defenders.
 The hypothesis was tested using a t-test, in which $H_0$, the null, stated that the true difference between the means of these groups was zero.